On optimizing discrete Morse functions: The Cohen-Macaulay property for the poset of partitions into permutation cycles

 \proof Similarly to with $PD(1^n,q)$, we partially order Boolean algebras of critical cells and show that gradient paths may only proceed from later Boolean algebras to strictly earlier ones in this partial order.

-Any gradient path from one Boolean algebra to another one must either alter the coatom in a way that makes it smaller in lexicographic order or must alter the tree structure by turning a pair of edges $(i,j), (j,k)$ into the pair of edges $(i,j), (i,k)$.
-Thus, we partially order coatoms lexicographically and order tree structures by making covering relations $(i,j),(i,k) < (i,j),(j,k)$.
-Upward steps are impossible in both partial orders, so we can never return to the original Boolean algebra.
-Thus, we get acyclicity of the entire matching from the fact that the matching on each individual Boolean algebra is acyclic. \EOP
+Any gradient path from one Boolean algebra to another one either alters the coatom in a way that makes it lexicographically smaller or alters the tree structure by turning a pair of edges $(i,j), (j,k)$ into the pair $(i,j), (i,k)$.
+Thus, we partially order coatoms lexicographically and order tree structures using covering relations $(i,j),(i,k) \prec (i,j),(j,k)$.
+Upward steps are impossible in both partial orders, precluding return to the original Boolean algebra, i.e. precluding a cycle involving distinct Boolean algebras. \EOP

 \begin{thm} $\Pi_{S_n}$ is a homotopically Cohen-Macaulay poset. \end{thm}